-Yorkshire Water's 2015/16 financial results are consistent with, and represent delivery of a strong financial performance against, the first year of our five year financial business plan, which we call our "Blueprint".
+Our 2015/16 financial results are consistent with, and represent delivery of a strong financial performance against, the first year of our five year financial business plan, which we call our "Blueprint".

 The decrease in turnover to £975.8m (2015: £1,007.8m) is in line with expectation following Ofwat's Final Determination at the last Price Review.